testuserrobot123/test-frontend/README.md

 ## Overview

+Midgard-Angular is a customizable web application that provides an interface for the microservices in your [Walhall](https://docs.walhall.io/walhall) application.
+It comes pre-configured to communicate with your application's API.

-Midgard-Angular is your **application root repository**---i.e., where you develop the frontend web application for your [Walhall](https://docs.walhall.io/walhall) microservice architecture.
-When you add Midgard to your Walhall application, Walhall forks Midgard-Angular to your GitHub account and gives it the same name as your application.
-It comes pre-configured to communicate with your application's API via [BiFrost](https://docs.walhall.io/walhall/bifrost).
+When you add Midgard to your Walhall application and set the frontend stack to Angular, Walhall forks Midgard-Angular to your GitHub account and gives it the same name as your application.

-When you deploy your application in Walhall, you can access this frontend application by clicking the **frontend URL** on the application page.
+When you deploy your application in Walhall, you can access the application by clicking the **frontend URL** on the application page.

 Current Angular version: **v7.2.13**